 What Persistent Depressive Disorder Looks Like

-With persistent depressive disorder, the main feature is a low mood that does not alleviate over time.2 Many people with persistent depressive disorder will appear very sad and complain of low energy, little motivation, and limited interest in engaging in healthy or social behavior.
-To friends and loved ones, they will appear very negative and always “down in the dumps”.2
+The main feature of PDD is a low mood that does not alleviate over time.2 Many people with persistent depressive disorder will appear very sad and complain of low energy, little motivation, and limited interest in engaging in healthy or social behavior.
+To friends and loved ones, they will appear very negative and always “down in the dumps.”2

 Because the unwanted symptoms last for two years or more with this disorder, the person may think that feeling depressed is normal.
 They may struggle to remember a time when they were not depressed and could find it impossible to imagine a time in the future when the depression lifts.

 The absence or presence of major depressive episodes will also dictate that person’s presentation.
-Someone with persistent depressive episodes may experience severe depression that results in suicidal thoughts while someone with pure dysthymic syndrome could report milder symptoms that never relent.2
+Someone with persistent depressive episodes may experience severe depression that results in suicidal thoughts, while someone with pure dysthymic syndrome could report milder symptoms that never relent.2 Persistent depressive disorder affects all types of people regardless of age and sex, but this condition affects specific groups of people differently than other depressive disorders.3

 Treatment of Persistent Depressive Disorder